 What is restorative justice?

-Restorative justice bring those harmed by crime or conflict and those responsible for the harm into communication, enabling everyone affected by a particular incident to play a part in repairing the harm and finding a positive way forward.
+Restorative justice brings those harmed by crime or conflict and those responsible for the harm into communication, enabling everyone affected by a particular incident to play a part in repairing the harm and finding a positive way forward.
 This is part of a wider field called restorative practice.

 Restorative practice can be used anywhere to prevent conflict, build relationships and repair harm by enabling people to communicate effectively and positively.
 Restorative practice is increasingly being used in schools, children’s services, workplaces, hospitals, communities and the criminal justice system.